 Queen Elizabeth II, who has reigned for over 60 years, passed away on Thursday at Balmoral Castle.
 Following her death, social media became abuzz with demands for Kohinoor's return to India.

-While Queen Victoria I wore it as a brooch, it soon became a part of crown jewels – first in Queen Alexandra's crown and then in Queen Mary's crown.
+While Queen Victoria I wore it as a brooch, it soon became a part of the crown jewels – first in Queen Alexandra's crown and then in Queen Mary's crown.

 Finally, it formed a part of a dazzling crown made in 1937 for Queen Elizabeth, consort of King George VI, for the latter's coronation on May 12, 1937.
 A detachable platinum mount holds the Kohinoor diamond in the crown's detachable platinum frame, which has a platinum frame set with 2,800 diamonds.

-Queen Elizabeth's crown
+Queen Elizabeth's crown's Diamonds

 Queen Elizabeth wore the crown without its arches at the State Openings of Parliament during the reign of King George VI and again at the coronation of her daughter, Queen Elizabeth II, in 1953.
 It was then set on her coffin in April 2002, marking the crown's last public appearance since then.